 Statistics show that 19% of accidents caused by drunk drivers are because of students that drive while intoxicated.
 These collisions result in deaths, injuries, or criminal proceedings against these students.
-The students can have their driving licenses suspended, serve a jail term, or pay fines ranging between $5,000 to $20,000.
+The students can have their driving licenses suspended, serve a jail term, or pay fines ranging from $5,000 to $20,000.
 Besides the consequences imposed by the courts, the school may suspend or expel the student.
 They may also deny student-specific privileges like scholarships.

-Alcohol affects your understanding of your surroundings, your ability to think well, and your physical coordination.
+Alcohol affects your understanding of your surroundings, ability to think well, and physical coordination.
 These changes make you an easy target for sexual abuse, as you can barely defend yourself.
 Alcohol consumption may also make you susceptible to engaging in unprotected sex, which may lead to an unplanned pregnancy and serious sexually transmitted diseases.
 These consequences can alter your life.

 Binge Drinking Can Lead to the Following Problems.

-Many students have plenty of free time that they struggle to find activities to do.
+Many students have plenty of free time when they struggle to find activities to do.
 This idleness makes them turn to alcohol.
 Finding activities to keep them busy can leave them with little time to think of drinking.

 The college should invest in activities like sports, shows, and community service projects.
 A hectic schedule means the students are likely to think of resting while free and not drinking.

 There are many benefits of getting help from a licensed detox facility.
-Ascendant New York Drug and Alcohol Detox is a fully licensed detox center located at the heart of manhattan.
+Ascendant New York Drug and Alcohol Detox is a fully licensed detox center located in the heart of manhattan.
 The main benefits include:

 Alcohol addiction is a problem that affects a significant number of college students.
-Efforts by various stakeholders to deal with this menace are not bringing the expected results.
+Unfortunately, efforts by various stakeholders to deal with this menace are not bringing the expected results.
 While they are reducing AUD among the students, the number of them still abusing alcohol is still high.
 NIAAA reports that more than half of college students drank alcohol in the previous month.
 A third of them engaged in binge drinking, a dangerous way to consume alcohol.

 College kids drink alcohol for various reasons.
-Some drink to fit in among their peers while others consume it because of the college or sports pride.
+Some drink to fit in among their peers, while others consume it because of college or sports pride.
 Other students have alcoholism because of Greek life.
 They drink as a ritual in their sororities and fraternities.
 Some college students have so much free time that they engage in alcoholism to pass the time.
 AUD has many dangerous effects on college students.
 It can lead to poor performance in school, drunk driving, theft, dangerous sexual activities, and health issues.
 These effects can be permanent and life-threatening.